Skip to content

 What is an Area Transport Plan?

-Area Transport Plans are an opportunity for TransLink to work more closely with local governments, Indigenous Nations, stakeholders, and the public to develop plans for enhancing transit service and infrastructure, while also addressing aspects of cycling, walking, driving, and goods movement.
+Area Transport Plans are an opportunity for TransLink to work more closely with local governments, Indigenous Nations, stakeholders, and the public to develop plans for enhancing bus service and infrastructure within specific areas of Metro Vancouver, while also addressing aspects of cycling, walking, and goods movement.

-Area Transport Plans are informed by and help to advance the goals and objectives outlined in Transport 2050 and the 10-Year Priorities.
+Area Transport Plans are informed by and help to advance the goals and objectives outlined in Transport 2050 and Access for Everyone.
 Together, these plans establish the region’s long-term transportation vision, overall goals, targets, policy direction, and investment priorities.

 To view current and past plans, visit our Area Transport Planning page.